SkylineCommunications/dataminer-docs/connector-help/connector_help/Racktivity_Energy_Switch_ES6124-16.md

 The **E2 Management Table** contains information about the **Firmware Version** and **IUD.**

-Note that **minimum and maximum values are calculated by the driver itself**.
-Because of this, it is strongly recommended to **reset the values of the device when the driver starts.**
+Note that **minimum and maximum values are calculated by the connector itself**.
+Because of this, it is strongly recommended to **reset the values of the device when the connector starts.**

 ### Web Interface